neo-technology-field/python-etl-lib/docs/cli.rst

     | main   | 69260954-0b94-4043-be1b-f99ce5a64d3a | 2025-02-09 17:19 | 2025-02-09 17:20 |   4566469 |
     +--------+--------------------------------------+------------------+------------------+-----------+

-The ``changes`` column is the sum of all changes in that run, be it csv rows read, constraints added, property set, ..
+The ``changes`` column represents the sum of all modifications in that run, including CSV rows read, constraints added, properties set, etc.

 Detail
 ++++++

 .. code-block:: console

-    $bash: python <your-cli>.py detail --help
+    $ python <your-cli>.py detail --help
     Usage: <your-cli>.py detail [OPTIONS] RUN_ID

       Show a breakdown of the task for the specified run, including statistics.